 3. Hunter Valley

 Just two hours from Sydney, the Hunter Valley is the perfect retreat for lovers of good food, wine and nature.

 Pokolbin is arguably the heart of the region, with some of Australia’s best vineyards and winemakers; including Tyrrell’s and McGuiggan, operate in the Hunter Valley.

-Much of the rolling countryside around Pokolbin is under vine, with region is being best known for traditional varietals; including shiraz, chardonnay, and semillon.
+Much of the rolling countryside around Pokolbin is under vine, with the region is being best known for traditional varietals; including shiraz, chardonnay, and Semillon.

 The Pokolbin area also boasts a variety of exceptional restaurants, shops, concert venues and country guesthouses.

 Port Stephens is a popular coastal destination to the northeast of Sydney.
 The area is known for its beautiful beaches, large natural harbour, and sheltered, family-friendly bays – ideal for swimming, snorkelling and kayaking.

 And there is more to Port Stephens than pristine beaches.
 If you fancy a relaxing golfing retreat for the weekend, pack your golf bag and head to Pacific Dunes in Port Stephens (make sure to check out their website at http://www.pacificdunes.com.au/).
 Popular among all ages, Pacific Dunes features an impressive 18-hole championship golf course and an array of scenic walking trails.